Cambodia Backpacking Itinerary

 - Don't forget your friend, it's nice to get lost with someone by your side.

 I've gone to the gym before I head out to the airport.
 I need to wake myself up from fatigue due to last night's work and energize my muscles for my short trip to Cambodia.
-I ended up short of time and had to rush out and took a taxi.
+I ended up short of time and had to rush out and take a taxi.
 The great thing I've already done the web check-in the other day and printed our boarding pass- so much for time management.
-This makes the chances of the plane living you behind at minimal level.
+This makes the chances of the plane leaving you behind at a minimal level.

 Our budget was to bring along 300 SGD is about 900,000 riel or 230 USD.
 We planned on sticking to our budget game as much as possible.